allinurl/goaccess/README.md

   GoAccess features an on-disk B+Tree storage for large datasets where it is not possible to fit everything in memory.

+* **Docker support**
+  GoAccess comes with a default Docker that will listen for HTTP connections on port 8080.
+  Although, you can still fully configure it, by using Volume mapping and editing `goaccess.conf`.

 ### Nearly all web log formats... ###
 GoAccess allows any custom log format string.
 Predefined options include, but not limited to: